netgrif/petriflow/docs/tutorials/actions-basic.md

 ## What you will build

 You will build an application with three types of event-based actions.
 Two types of actions are dedicated to changing the properties of data fields - value and behaviour.
-And one type of action allows automatic decision making.
-The process-based application features multiple departments, a status tracker, and hidden/visible data fields.
+Third type of action allows automatic decision making.
+This process-based application example introduces multiple departments, a status tracker, and hidden/visible data fields.

 ## What you will need